Information & Advice

 You don't have to tell anyone you're lesbian, gay or bisexual if you don't want to.
 It's up to you who you tell, but you might feel...read more

-This section is for gay and bisexual men who have been affected by sexual violation.
-We will shortly be publishing two new pages aimed at people wh...read more
+This section is for people who have been affected by sexual violation.read more

 Keeping safe when on a nigh…